guptashreyas/Attendance-System-using-Face-Detection/README.md

 Access the web interface through a browser at http://localhost:5000/.

-Register new users by navigating to the "Add User" page and capturing their images.
+->Register new users by navigating to the "Add User" page and capturing their images.

-Initiate the attendance capture process by clicking on the "Start Attendance" button on the home page.
+->Initiate the attendance capture process by clicking on the "Start Attendance" button on the home page.
 Ensure that a webcam is connected and functioning properly.

-View attendance records on the home page.
+->View attendance records on the home page.
 Records are automatically saved to a CSV file in the Attendance directory.

 Technologies Used
 Python